Last updated on September 28th, 2021 at 01:26 pm

 Planning a movie night on Halloween?
 Read this… Best Halloween Kid Movies You’ll Want to Stream Now

 But what about all the kids that will come to YOUR house expecting trick or treating COVID to be like any other year?
-Here’s some ideas to make trick or treating safe for your friends and neighbors.
+Here are some ideas to make trick or treating safe for your friends and neighbors.

 Candy bags in the yard